GRP99/Oracle-DB-monitor/README.md

 ### Topics
 1. Creation of an [agent java](Agente/) that through the administration views performs the collection of information necessary considered necessary.
-2. Creation of a new [PDB](criacao_PDB-Schema-Tablespaces-Datafiles.txt), respective schema with permanent and temporary tablespaces and associated datafiles, in order to store the data collected in point 1.
-The collected data structure was modeled and presented in a [relational data model]((schema_database.sql)).
+2. Creation of a new [PDB](creation_PDB-Schema-Tablespaces-Datafiles.txt), respective schema with permanent and temporary tablespaces and associated datafiles, in order to store the data collected in point 1.
+The collected data structure was modeled and presented in a [relational data model](schema_database.sql).
 The data model created includes the history of records.
 For example the evolution of the size (free space, occupied space) of a tablespace over time, or the number of sessions over time as well.
 The Enterprise Manager Console was considered to serve as an example.
 3. Creation of a [REST API](dbmonitor/api/) that connects to the PBD created in point 2 and returns the results in the required JSON format.
 All endpoints created were documented.
 4. Creation of a [web interface](dbmonitor/interface/) that presents the data collected in point 3.